Greenstand/Greenstand-Overview/README.md

 - Documentation - help Update and sync all documentation
 - General Decisions - take part in the general decision making process: https://github.com/Greenstand/treetracker-decisions

 ## Development needs as of Aug 2022

 Here are a few immediate and long-term needs.
 If you don’t see a project that fits, email us at info@greenstand.org or come check in on Slack link and let’s figure out how to leverage your skills.

+* Find a task you would like to work on by browsing the repositories' issue lists below.
+* Let others know what you are working on - post your intentions in the Github comments or relevant Slack channel.
+* If you don't find something now, be persistent - keep asking!

+### Ongoing Needs

+- Quality Control - Need quality control engineers to understand use cases and be available for robust testing on builds before rollout.
+This is often testing new features on our admin panel, webmap or mobile app.
+If you can find a broken link or a button that doesn't work, you have found a great way to contribute and get to know the project.

+- Documentation - help Update and sync all documentation

+- General Decisions - take part in the general decision making process: https://github.com/Greenstand/treetracker-decisions

+### Development needs as of Aug 2022

+Here are a few immediate and long-term needs.
+If you don’t see a project that fits, keep looking, come check in on Slack link and let’s figure out how to leverage your skills.

 - General Project Boards: https://github.com/orgs/Greenstand/projects